Serving Polk County Since 1994

 Our attorneys have strong ties to the area.
 They grew up here, went to high school here, and have been practicing law here from the start.

 Each of the partners at our firm possesses at least 20 years of experience.
 Pat T. DiCesare began his career in 1986, as did Taylor Davidson.
 Harold E. Barker started in 1985.

-Out of the 85,000 attorneys in the state, many of them have experience, but only a small handful are Board Certified.
-We have attorneys at our firm who are certified in both Workers’ Compensation and Civil Trial.
+There are 85,000 attorneys in the state of Florida.
+Many of them have experience, but only a small handful are board certified.
+We have attorneys at our firm who are certified in both workers’ compensation and civil trial.

 Another factor that sets us apart is our commitment to personal attention in every case.
 Our lawyers get to know our clients.
 The lawyer you see at the start of your case will see you through to the very end.

 We Only Get Paid If and When We Get Results

 You are not required to pay any attorney fees unless we get results in your accident case.
 All personal injury and wrongful death cases are handled on a contingency basis.